 From the basin to the power station where the generators are located, there is a forced conduit.

 A forced conduit is a pipe that has a wide initial opening and a narrow terminal.
 Its function is to promote the output speed on the turbine blades.

 An advantage of hydroelectric power is that the dams regulate the flow of the river past the dam.

 Hydroelectric power station

-The exploitation of hydroelectric power and the consequent production of electric power is not constant over time.
-The exploitation of this energy depends on the water supply of the artificial water basin, which in turn depends on the affluent / river regime and then on the precipitation regime of the catchment area.
+The exploitation of hydroelectric energy is not constant over time.
+The exploitation of this energy depends on the water supply of the artificial water basin.
+In turn, it depends on the tributary / river regime and then on the rain regime of the catchment area.